emhhd7/the-archives/README.md

-# My BootCamp Experience
+# The Experiences of Erin the Learner in Programming

-This repository contains weekly write-ups of my experience at the Digital Crafts bootcamp.
+This repository contains weekly write-ups detailing the adventures of Erin the Learner at Digital Crafts bootcamp.